gokulraj2004/usa_longevity_lives/README.md

 ## Data Source

-The dataset used in this app is derived from the [County Health Rankings](https://www.countyhealthrankings.org/) and census data.
+The dataset used in this app is derived from the [County Health Rankings](https://www.countyhealthrankings.org/) and census data(https://www.census.gov/).
 It includes life expectancy and other health-related factors across U.S. counties.

 ## Contributing